MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/zero-touch-app-install.md

 1. Select **Save**.

 After a user's first sign into an app using Azure AD on another platform, the app installation can take a few hours or up to a day.
-End-users receive a welcome message from the app if the installed app supports bots.
-End-users also receive an Activity Feed notification informing them about the new app that is added.
+Users receive a welcome message from the app if the installed app supports bots.
+Users also receive an Activity Feed notification informing them about the new app that is added.

 :::image type="content" source="media/zti-activity-feed.png" alt-text="Screenshot showing a new activity feed notification in Teams after a Zero-touch app is installed for a user." lightbox="media/zti-activity-feed-large.png":::